cgoepfert/web/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a final-year PhD candidate, interested in modeling machine learning for non-standard settings such as semi-supervision, robustness, explanability and interaction.
+bio: Final-year PhD candidate, interested in modeling machine learning for non-standard settings such as semi-supervision, robustness, explanability and interaction.

 interests:
-- (Adversarial) Robustness
+- Robustness
-- Interactive Recommenders
+- Interactivity
 - Learning Theory
 - Semi-Supervised Learning